dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 The biggest technical problem that DreamFactory solves is providing a comprehensive REST API for every major SQL and NoSQL database.
 Without DreamFactory, developers have to write their own REST APIs.
 With DreamFactory, developers do not have to write their own REST API for databases.
 Moreover, we’ve “virtualized” the backend databases with the REST API, so developers can switch between SQL vendors (e.g. Oracle to PostgreSQL and vice versa), NoSQL vendors (e.g. MongoDB to CouchDB and vice versa), and SQL to NoSQL and vice versa (e.g. MySQL to MongoDB and vice versa) without rewriting their frontend applications.

-The second hard technical problem that Dreamfactory solves is data security from a backend perspective.
+The second hard technical problem that DreamFactory solves is data security from a backend perspective.
 DreamFactory provides an entire user management system with role-based control over database tables and records.
 DreamFactory also enables developers to inherit existing database security with lookup keys.
 For more complex scenarios, such as stateful record access control, DreamFactory provides server-side scripting in Javascript.

 Lastly, the vast majority of mobile applications need some business logic implemented on the server.
 For that purpose, DreamFactory supports event scripting (aka web hooks), which can be attached to every API call.
 Event scripts are useful for pre-processing data going to a data source in a request, or to post-process data returning from a data source in a response.
 DreamFactory also supports custom scripting which can be called RESTfully from your client app.
 Custom scripts are useful for performing business logic that is not dependent on API calls to a specific data source.